Azure/AzureQstor/README.md

 # AzureQstor

-An interface to Azure queue storage, building on the functionality provided by [AzureStor](https://github.com/Azure/AzureStor).
+An R interface to Azure queue storage, building on the functionality provided by [AzureStor](https://github.com/Azure/AzureStor).

+Azure queue storage is a service for storing large numbers of messages that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
+A single queue message can be up to 64 KB in size, and a queue can contain millions of messages, up to the total capacity limit of a storage account.
+Queue storage is often used to create a backlog of work to process asynchronously.

 AzureQstor uses a combination of S3 and R6 classes.
 The queue endpoint is an S3 object for compatibility with AzureStor, while R6 classes are used to represent queues and messages.